-Hospice, Palliative Care, Home-Based Primary Care: What’s the Difference?
+Hospice vs Palliative Care vs Home-Based Primary Care: What’s the Difference?

 Caring doctor listens to patient

-There is often confusion about the differences between hospice, palliative care and home-based primary care.
-These three terms have distinct meanings, but can sometimes overlap when someone progresses through a serious illness.
-While there are a lot of myths about how to choose the right care for your loved one, there is no one-size-fits-all approach.
+Many people ask, “”How is palliative care different from hospice?”
+While both provide compassionate care for people with serious illnesses, they serve different needs at different stages of illness.
+There is also frequent confusion about hospice care at home versus home-based primary care.
+These three terms have distinct meanings but can sometimes overlap when someone progresses through a serious illness.
+While there are many myths about how to choose the right care for your loved one, there is no one-size-fits-all approach.
 Each type of care has its own unique features when it comes to how much guidance or treatments are provided.

 Palliative Care